joakin/joakin.github.com/projects/_posts/2011-10-01-inspection-request.md

     title: 'Details in tabs'
 ---

-This was a prototype for an application that had to be rewritten.
-It is/was a fully functional web application that consumed json services.
+A web application that consumed json services.
+It was kind of a task manager for a specific business workflow.

 It features:

-* A user home page with last reviewed items and saved work lists
+* A user home page with last reviewed items and saved work lists.
-* A form to create inspection requests
+* A form to create inspection requests.
-  * Information loading via services
+  * Information loading via json services.
-  * Form validation
+  * Form validation.
-  * Form preview before submit
+  * Form preview before submit.
-* User created work lists
+* User created work lists.
-  * Editable lists of Inspections with preview
+  * Editable lists of Inspections with preview.
-* Search form
+* Search form.
-  * Basic and advanced search
+  * Basic and advanced search.
-  * Results table with preview, pagination and filters
+  * Results table with preview, pagination and filters.
-  * Possibility to save search as Work list
+  * Possibility to save search as Work list.
-* Details of inspection
+* Details of inspection.
-  * Toggable animated menu
+  * Toggable animated menu.
-  * Smooth scroll between sections
+  * Smooth scroll between sections.
-  * Details open in a tab to enable comparison and such
+  * Opening details in tabs to enable comparison of files.

-From the previous project and this one I started truly perfecting javascript and getting a good level on it.

-I really liked how this prototype turned out, really smooth and with a good consistent design.
+I really liked how this app turned out, really smooth and with a good consistent design.

-Anyway, it was not used for anything...
+More JS webapp experience.